OWASP/owasp-mastg/Document/0x05d-Reverse-Engineering-and-Tampering-iOS.md

 Class-dump-dyld by Elias Limneos [2] allows dumping and retrieving symbols directly from the shared cache, eliminating the need to extract the files first.
 It can generate header files from app binaries, libraries, frameworks, bundles or the whole dyld_shared_cache.
 Is is also possible to Mass-dump the whole dyld_shared_cache or directories recursively.

+MachoOView [3] is a useful visual Mach-O file browser that also allows for in-file editing of ARM binaries.

 ### Jailbreaking iOS Devices

 In the iOS world, jailbreaking means disabling Apple's code code signing mechanisms so that apps not signed by Apple can be run.
 If you're planning to do any form of dynamic security testing on an iOS device, you'll have a much easier time on a jailbroken device, as most useful testing tools are only available outside the app store.